status-im/wiki.status.im/docs/community/how-to-grow-our-community.md

 - Remember, we're all good at different things and in different ways; even the best of us make mistakes.

 - Never be silent about positive feedback!
 If things are going well, let people know!
-Good feelings will enhance peoples motivation.
+Good feelings will enhance people's motivation.

 - Make an effort to become familiar with anyone who is contributing to the project, and get to know them over time.